 Dominance and submission.
 I had heard of them of course, but had never previously really understood.
 I must include a caveat here and say that this book is not, in my opinion, a good example of a Dominant submissive relationship.
-However, at that point it was enough for me to take all of the tiny pieces of things which I had felt and not understood, and form them into something that could actually make sense.
-Sexually I was submissive, and suddenly that seemed to be the crux of everything.
+However, at that point it was enough for me to take all of the tiny pieces of things which I had felt but not understood, and form them into something that actually made sense.
+Sexually I was submissive, and suddenly, that seemed to be the crux of everything.

 Now I don’t really like labels.
 No sooner have you found one, than you seem to be under some sort of unwritten pressure to change yourself to make it a better fit, but they do help us to make sense of the world and of our own thoughts and feelings.
 Having the word, or the label, was important for me.
 It was the turning point really.
 Not only could I use it to learn more, I would also be able to use it to help others to understand what it was that I thought I needed and wanted, although that came a bit later.

-In that moment, and I think it really was one defining moment, I just sat and let my mind sift and sort, and process and collect, and allow all of the many pieces and fragments of memory to be drawn towards this one word, submissive, as metal fragments to a magnet.
-Once there they stuck and waited as I went through them one by one.
-And while some were made from incidents, events and reactions, others were questions and responses and feelings which had never made any sense to me before.
+In that moment, and I think it really was one defining moment, I just sat and let my mind sift and sort, and process and collect, and allow all of the many pieces and particles of memory to be drawn towards this one word, submissive, as metal fragments to a magnet.
+Once there, they stuck and waited as I went through them one by one.
+And while some were made of incidents, events and reactions, others were questions, responses and feelings which had never made any sense to me before.

-I went through them though, combing gently back over my past and reliving my memories with new eyes, as slowly a realisation of how and why and what seemed to settle over me, as time suspended.
-To the outside world nothing discernible had happened, nor I think to my then boyfriend, chuckling at ‘A Vroom with a View: in search of Italy’s dolce vita on a ’61 Vespa’ sat next to me, but for for me, everything had just changed.
+I went through them though, combing gently back over my past and reliving my memories with new eyes, as slowly a realisation of how and why and what seemed to settle over me, and time suspended.
+To the outside world nothing discernible had happened, nor I think to my then-boyfriend, chuckling at ‘A Vroom with a View: in search of Italy’s dolce vita on a ’61 Vespa’ sat next to me.
+But for for me, everything had just changed.